-Number DDI Service Criteria i Acceptable Performance Damages for Insufficient Performance ii D-1 Critical Severity - Operational Readiness Review.
-The Future System shall pass all requirements of the ORR to the State's satisfaction in accordance with RFP Section 2.5.6 SOW Section 6.6 by a date agreed upon by the Contractor and State.
+Number DDI Service Criteria i Acceptable Performance Damages for Insufficient r errormanoe Performance ii D-1 Critical Severity - Operational Readiness Review.
+The Future System shall pass all requirements of the ORR to the State's satisfaction in accordance with SOW Section 6.6 by a date agreed upon by the Contractor and State.
 Pass all aspect of the ORR by the agreed upon date(s).
 Contractor shall undertake all efforts to remedy any issues identified in the ORR and the ORR will not be considered passed until all aspects of the ORR are passed.
 For every one (1) business day past the agreed upon date the Contractor fails to pass any aspect of the ORR, two (2%) shall be deducted from the available payment for this deliverable/milestone.
 D-2 Critical Severity - ACF Determination of CCWIS Compliance.
 The Future System shall receive an ACF determination of CCWIS compliance of 95% or more by a date mutually agreed upon between the State and the Contractor Obtain ACF determination for the Future System by the agreed upon date.
-For every one (1) business day past the agreed upon date the Contractor fails to obtain ACF determination of CCWIS compliance, one (1%) shall be deducted from the available payment for this D-3 High Severity - Project Schedule.
-The Contractor shall deliver a Project Schedule compliant with RFP Section 2.5.1.3 SOW Section 6.1.3 within thirty (30) calendar days of the Contract Start Date.
+For every one (1) business day past the agreed upon date the Contractor fails to obtain ACF determination of CCWIS compliance, one (1%) shall be deducted from the available payment for this deliverable/milestone.
+D-3 High Severity - Project Schedule.
+The Contractor shall deliver a Project Schedule compliant with SOW Section 6.1.3 within thirty (30) calendar days of the Contract Start Date.
 This Schedule shall be updated on a mutually agreed upon periodicity.
-Deliver a Project Schedule compliant with RFP Section 2.5.1.3 6.1.3 on or before thirty (30) calendar days after the Contract's start date.
-Provide an updated Project Schedule on a mutually agreed upon periodicity thereafter (or a notice that no update is required). deliverable/milestone.
+Deliver a Project Schedule compliant with Section 6.1.3 on or before thirty (30) calendar days after the Contract's start date.
+Provide an updated Project Schedule on a mutually agreed upon periodicity thereafter (or a notice that no update is required).
 For every one (1) business day past the agreed upon date the Contractor fails to deliver a new or updated Project Schedule, two (2%) shall be deducted from the available payment for this deliverable/milestone.
 D-4 High Severity - Change Request Response.
-During the course of DDI, Contractor shall provide a Project Change Request (see RFP Section 2.3.5 SOW Section 4.5) within fifteen (15) days of the request from designated State staff.
-The Project Change 100% timeliness in responding to Change Requests. [damage to be negotiated in Contract]
+During the course of DDI, Contractor shall provide a Project Change Request (see SOW Section 4.5) within fifteen (15) days of the request from designated State staff.
+The Project Change Request shall include written estimates and design documents for 100% timeliness in responding to Change Requests. [damage to be negotiated in Contract]